msabramo/kallithea/docs/api/api.rst

 ----

 Set the locking state on the given repository by the given user.
-If param 'userid' is skipped, it is set to the id of the user who is calling this method.
+If the param ``userid`` is skipped, it is set to the ID of the user who is calling this method.
-If param 'locked' is skipped, the current lock state of the repository is returned.
+If param ``locked`` is skipped, the current lock state of the repository is returned.
 This command can only be executed using the api_key of a user with admin rights, or that of a regular user with admin or write access to the repository.

 INPUT::